-Being a Stroke Survivor, I felt compelled to create this blog as a way of giving thanks to you all and pay forward my experience of having a life changing stroke and my road to recovery.
+Being a Stroke Survivor I felt I needed to create this blog as a way of giving thanks to you all and pay forward my experience of having a life-changing stroke and what my road to recovery is like.

-To my friends, family, caregivers and folks interested in my personal recovery, I want to say Thank You!
+To my friends, family, caregivers and folks interested in my personal recovery, I want to say a huge Thank You!

-Thanks for your diligence in caring for me, thanks for your prayers, thanks for your kind thoughts and generous donations during this time in my life.
+Thanks for your diligence in caring for me, thanks for your prayers, thanks for your kind words and generous donations to me during this ruff time.

-Click the link below to watch my rehab videos and to make a donation to my fund if you so choose to.
+Click the link below to watch my rehab videos or to make a donation to My Stroke Fund.